autocore-ai/AutowareAuto/docs/index.md

 # Installation and development

-Install AutowareAuto and learn how to develop applications.
+Install Autoware.Auto and learn how to develop applications.

 - @subpage installation-and-development